thundercore/developers-portal/docs/referral-contract.md

 ---
 id: referral-contract
-title: Get more users with referral solidity
+title: Get More Users with Referral Library
 ---

-There is no better marketing strategy than referral marketing, when one of your existing customers raves about you in front of their friends.
-Lots of popular dapps, including, [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html)..., has referral mechanism.
+Referral is one of the best effective marketing.
+Lots of popular dapps, including, [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html)..., use referral mechanisms to drive success.

-Hence, we build a referral library, [Referral Solidity](https://github.com/thundercore/referral-solidity), in order to help dapps developers to quick build their own referral mechanisms.
-We're talking about how to use our library.
-We also integrate to our tutorial [demo](https://thundercore.github.io/DoubleOrNothing).
+Hence, we build a referral library, [Referral Solidity](https://github.com/thundercore/referral-solidity), in order to help dapps developers to quickly build their own referral mechanisms.
+In this document we will share how to use our library.
+We have also integrated referral to our tutorial [demo](https://thundercore.github.io/DoubleOrNothing).

 ## Referral Solidity Library

-We build a basic multi-level referral solidty at [https://github.com/thundercore/referral-solidity/](https://github.com/thundercore/referral-solidity/).
-With this library, you can have the following features in mins:
+Check out our basic multi-level referral: [https://github.com/thundercore/referral-solidity/](https://github.com/thundercore/referral-solidity/).
+With this library, you can have the following features in minutes:

-- multiple levels referral (3 as Max now) system with native token (ETH, TT...)
+- Up to three levels referral system with native token (ETH, TT...)
-- pay referral bonus based referee amount
+- Pay referral bonus base referee amount
-- pay instantly when downline joins
+- Pay instantly when downline joins
-- only active user can get referral bonus
+- Only active user will get referral bonus

 ### How to Use